UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Related Work

 {\bf Temporal action localization (TAL)} aims to localize and classify action instances occurring in an untrimmed video.
-Supervised learning-based TAL can be categorized into two-stage~\cite{lin2019bmn,lin2018bsn,bai2020boundary,xu2020g} and single-stage~\cite{lin2021learning,liu2022end,tan2021relaxed,zhang2022actionformer} methods.
-However, previous works mainly focus on temporal modeling within the visual modality (\eg, RGB and optical flow), ignoring the information in its corresponding audio track.
-Recently, some works~\cite{bagchi2021hear,lee2020cross,lee2022leaky} have attempted to utilize the audio modality in videos for TAL, and have found it very helpful to detect the actions with strong audio cues, thus boosting the model performance.
+Supervised learning-based TAL can be categorized into two-stage and single-stage methods.
+Two-stage methods~\cite{lin2019bmn,lin2018bsn,xu2019two,bai2020boundary,xu2020g,zhu2023contextloc++} first generate action proposals with confidence scores, and then classify their corresponding action segments and refine the temporal boundaries.
+By contrast, single-stage pipelines~\cite{lin2021learning,liu2022end,tan2021relaxed,zhang2022actionformer,shi2023tridet,kim2024te} simultaneously predict temporal boundaries and action categories for each instance.
+Besides, some works explore new mechanisms to solve TAL.
+Yang \etal~\cite{yang2024adapting} propose adapters into short-term Vision transformer (ViT)~\cite{dosovitskiy2020image} for end-to-end TAL without feature extraction.
+Foo \etal~\cite{foo2024action} propose an image-diffusion framework to re-cast TAL as an image generation process.
+These previous works only focus on temporal modeling within the visual modality (\eg, RGB frames and optical flow), ignoring the information in its corresponding audio track.
+In recent years, some works~\cite{bagchi2021hear,lee2020cross,lee2022leaky} attempted to utilize the audio modality in videos for TAL, and found it very helpful to detect the actions that have strong audio cues, thus boosting the model performance.

-{\bf Sound event detection (SED)} is a popular task in the audio signal processing community, which involves temporally detecting sound events in a purely acoustic scene.
+{\bf Sound event detection (SED)} is a popular task in the audio signal processing community, which involves temporally detecting sound events in purely acoustic scenes.
 The DCASE Challenge~\cite{mesaros2017dcase} examines sound event detection in domestic environments as one of the challenge tasks~\cite{khandelwal2022fmsg,kim2022sound,xiao2023fmsg}.
-Sound events typically come with their corresponding visual information, \eg, \textit{{man speaking}, playing guitar, and dog barking}.
-It has been verified that incorporating visual modality is beneficial for SED in some recent works~\cite{hebbar2023dataset,boes2021audiovisual}.
+However, sound events typically come with their corresponding visual information, \eg, the sound events of man speaking, playing guitar, and dog barking.
+It has been verified that incorporating visual modality is beneficial for SED tasks in some recent works~\cite{hebbar2023dataset,boes2021audiovisual}.